-This is another near-mythical Australian waterbird species; poorly known and rarely seen.
+This is another near-mythical Australian waterbird species.
 They are most often found using ephemeral wetlands when they are drying out.
-They prefer the combination of very shallow water and mud, with the cover provided by smaller waterplants.
+This rarely encountered bird prefers the combination of very shallow water and mud, with the cover provided by smaller waterplants.

-Below is the summary of our recently published paper that documents their use of rice fields.
+Below is the summary of our 2014 paper that documents the use of rice fields by the Australian Painted Snipe.
 Click here for the full article.

 In the opposite fashion to Australasian Bitterns, females do not incubate the eggs or raise the young, but can also have multiple partners.
 We are interested in any sightings of Australian Painted Snipe, especially in or near rice fields.
 Since 2001, Birdlife Australia’s Painted Snipe Project has been working to conserve this enigmatic waterbird, which is now listed as both nationally and globally endangered.

 The use of rice fields by the endangered Australian Painted Snipe (Rostratula australis): a rare opportunity to combine food production and conservation?